Item Costs and Valuation Methods: General Information

 Valuation Methods

-The functionality that supports assigning valuation methods and tracking stock item costs is available if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.
+You can assign valuation methods and track stock item costs if the Inventory feature is enabled on the Enable/Disable Features (CS100000) form.

 In MYOB Acumatica, you can assign one of the following valuation methods to a stock item:

-You specify the Valuation Method for a stock item on the General tab of the following forms:
+You specify the Valuation Method on the General tab of the following forms:

-• Item Classes (IN201000): You assign a valuation method to a class, which will be used for newly created items of the class.
+- Item Classes (IN201000): You assign a valuation method to a stock item class, which will be inserted by default for newly created stock items of the class.

-• Stock Items (IN202500): You assign a valuation method to a particular item if you want to override the valuation method of its item class.
+- Stock Items (IN202500): You assign a valuation method to a particular stock item if you want to override the valuation method of its item class.

 You can change an item's valuation method only if the on-hand quantity of the item in stock is 0.